-(2) Publishes a notice in the Federal Register including, if practicable, an invitation to the public to comment on the agency's compliance with the criteria in question and establishing a deadline for receipt of public comment;
+(B) Publishes a notice in the Federal Register with an invitation for the public to comment on the agency's compliance with the criteria in question and establishing a deadline for receipt of public comment;

-(3) Provides the agency with a copy of all public comments received and, if practicable, invites a written response from the agency;
+(C) Provides the agency with a copy of all public comments received and invites a written response from the agency;

-(4) Finalizes the staff analysis as necessary to reflect its review of any agency response and any public comment received; and
+(D) Finalizes the staff analysis as necessary to reflect its review of any agency response and any public comment received;

-(5) Provides to the agency, no later than seven days before the Advisory Committee meeting, the final staff analysis and a recognition recommendation and any other information provided to the Advisory Committee under §602.34(c).
+(E) Provides to the agency, no later than 30 days before the Advisory Committee meeting, the final staff analysis and a recognition recommendation and any other information provided to the Advisory Committee under 602.34(c); and

-(f) The Advisory Committee reviews the matter in accordance with §602.34.
+(F) Submits the matter for review by the Advisory Committee reviews the matter in accordance with 602.34.

 (Authority: 20 U.S.C.
 1099b)